vasilisa-che/CS50P-Final-Project/README.md

 The Final Project of the CS50P online course  – the console version of the Wordle game

 ## Description
 This is a final project for HarvardX CS50P course ([CS50's Introduction to Programming with Python](https://cs50.harvard.edu/python/2022/)).
-This console game Wordle was made by Vasilisa Chebotareva.
+This terminal version of the Wordle game was made by Vasilisa Chebotareva.

 In this game you should guess the 5-letter word in 6 tries.
 The word is a singular noun, where letters can be repeated.

 After every attempt the user sees colored guess distribution.
 - If the letter is in the word and in the right spot, it turns green 🟩
 - If the letter is in the word but in the wrong spot, it turns yellow 🟨
-- If the letter is not in the world, it turns white ⬜
+- If the letter is not in the word, it turns white ⬜

 In this program I tried to prevent potential mistakes and added some features.
 1. A target word (which user should guess) is picked randomly from the .txt file with 5-letter nouns.